deankoch/UYRW_data/markdown/demo_baseflow.md

 rswat_ohg(overwrite=TRUE, oid=id.outlet)
 ```

-    ## writing to D:/UYRW_data/data/analysis/baseflow_big_c_nr_emigrant/Scenarios/Default/TxtInOut/object.prt
-    ## [1] "file.cio: written by SWAT+ editor v2.0.0 on 2021-05-05 17:33"

     ##   NUMB OBTYP OBTYPNO HYDTYP      FILENAME
     ## 1    1   sdc       1    tot sdc_1_tot.ohg

 this function modifies “file.cio” and “object.prt” so that SWAT+
-generates the plaintext output file “sdc\_1\_tot.ohg”.
-The `oid`
+generates the plaintext output file “sdc\_1\_tot.ohg” in addition to any
-argument specifies that we only want data on the channel with ID code 1
+others specified in “print.prt”.
+The `oid` argument specifies that we
+only want data on the channel with ID code 1 (AKA ‘cha01’, usually the
-(AKA ‘cha01’, the main outlet of the catchment).
+main outlet of the catchment).

 ``` r
 # call the SWAT+ executable